akashdq/FilmPointTG/README.md

 • /stats - to get status of files in db.
 • /connections - To see all connected groups
 • /settings - To open settings menu
-• /filter - add manual filters
+• /f - add manual
-• /filters - view filters
+• /fs - view
 • /connect - connect to PM.
 • /disconnect - disconnect from PM
 • /del - delete a filter